-Comment Document ~ ~ No. Commenter Comment The Trade, Transportation, and Utilities cluster is the second Response Inerrade, Transportation, and Otifities cluster is the second largest employment sector in Pike County and has the fourth highest LQ at 0.91.
+Comment Document Commenter Comment Demense INO.
+Commenter Comment The Trade Transportation and Utilities cluster is the second Kesponse largest employment sector in Pike County and has the fourth highest LQ at 0.91.
 The LQ for this cluster increased from 0.59 in 2001 to .091 in 2015.
 This means that this cluster has been gaining employment and strength, however, is not concentrated compared to the State.
-With a modest wage of \$29,315 annually, this cluster is expected to grow 3.1% between 2012 and 2022, adding 1,900 jobs to the Southeast Ohio Region.
+With a modest wage of \$29,315 annually, this cluster is expected to grow 3.1% between 2012 and 2022, adding 1 000 jobs to the Southeast Ohio Pagion adding 1,900 jobs to the Southeast Onio Region.
 The Financial Activities, which includes services such as finance and insurance and real estate services, has remained relatively stable over the period of analysis, only losing 2 jobs between 2001 and 2015.
-The cluster is important to the regional economy because it has an employment multiplier of 2.40, indicating many indirect jobs are a created as a result of the cluster.
+The cluster is important to the regional economy indirect jobs are a created as a result of the cluster.
 This cluster has a modest wage of \$34,003 and is expected to grow 5% between 2012 and 2022, adding 500 jobs to the Southeast Ohio Region.
 Education and Health Services is the third largest employment cluster in Pike County, accounting for 1,445 jobs.
 This cluster saw an increase in employment of 485 jobs over the period of analysis.
 In 2015, the cluster's LQ was 0.97 having grown from an LQ of 0.68 in 2001.
-This cluster has a modest wage of \$34,003 and is expected to grow 13% between 2012 and 2022, adding 11,500 jobs to the Southeast Ohio Region.
-The Leisure and Hospitality cluster and Other Services cluster are generally characterized by low pay and have lower employment multipliers.
+This cluster has a modest wage of $$24,002$ and is expected to grow 129% between 2012 and 2022$ adding 11 500 jobs to the Southeast Ohio Region ······································ The Leisure and Hospitality cluster and Other Services cluster are generally characterized by low pay and have lower employment mumphers.
 The Manufacturing and Information Sector clusters are considered weak locally and shrinking and are considered to be on the decline.
-The Information cluster, which includes publishing, telecommunications, and data processing services, is a relatively small cluster, providing jobs for 30 workers and an annual wage of \$38,564.
+The Information cluster, which includes publishing, telecommunications, and data processing services, an annual wage of \$38,564. • ·